QBDI/QBDI/docs/source/intro.rst

 -------------------------

 The core of DBI frameworks relies on the Just-In-Time (JIT) recompilation of the original program.
-This allows to interleave additional assembly code which can instrument any part of the execution.
+This allows interleaving additional assembly code which can instrument any part of the execution.
-The DBI engine performing the JIT recompilation and the JITed code itself run in the same process but need to each have their own processor context.
-This requires to perform context switches between the two like a virtual machine would.
+The DBI engine performing the JIT recompilation and the JITed code itself run in the same process but each need to have their own processor context.
+This requires performing context switches between the two like a virtual machine would.
 We thus call the DBI context the **host** and the original program context the **guest**.